denysrondaliev/wordpress-compose/README.md

 docker compose run --rm wordpress-cli "cli" "version"
 ```

+## Running as an arbitrary user

+See the "[Running as an arbitrary user](https://github.com/docker-library/docs/blob/master/php/README.md#running-as-an-arbitrary-user)" section of the php image documentation⁠.

 ## Setup nginx as proxy server

 You can find nginx configs for WordPress [here](https://www.digitalocean.com/community/tools/nginx?domains.0.php.wordPressRules=true)